LOJK10292U Agricultural Value Chains in Developing Countries

 Professionals working in the agricultural sector need to understand the inherent complexity of agriculture-based value chains and the dynamic interaction among different types of actors.
-In this course we aim to provide the participants with knowledge and skills to analyze agricultural value chains in developing countries.
+In this course we aim to provide the participants with knowledge, skills and competences to analyze agricultural value chains in developing countries.
 The course will address the following main topics:

 The role of the agricultural sector in developing economies

 Different value chain analysis approaches for value chain development and research

 Value chain trade-related issues such as value addition, value distribution, transaction cost, and innovation and upgrading

 Value chain management-related issues such as chain governance, institutional setting and enabling environment, and the roles of civil society, the private sector and the State

 Value chain interventions from different actors including NGOs, businesses, international traders, wholesalers and retailers